omriGdai1/vbet_to_git_not_privet/README.md

 process_data(time_value) is the main processing  # Create aggregations until current date
 TODO: understand how relevant_clients.pkl is being created

-## In the notebook is label creation and training and evaluation
+## In the notebook in aws sagemaker called vbet - is label creation and training and evaluation
 Created for Model 2 ( per week, month)